Peter-Juhasz/Science.Collections.Hierarchical.Linq/README.md

-# Tree Extensions
+# Science.Collections.Hierarchical.Linq
-Tree Extensions is a .NET library which provides LINQ-like operators for querying any tree-like structure.
+It is a .NET library which provides LINQ-like operators for querying any tree-like structure.

 ## Getting started